Bo Frese

 — Bo Frese

 When I have enough of a picture, I bring it back to the people who hired me.
-Not a slide deck full of recommendations — an honest account of what I found, including the parts that are uncomfortable.
+Not a slide deck — an honest account of what I found, including the uncomfortable parts.